danielcifuentes54/aws-security-specialty/README.md

     * By default it is true in default VPC and false in a new created VPC
     * Won't do anything unless enableDnsSupport = true
     * if true, assings public hostname to EC2 instance
-  * if you use custom DNS domain names in a provate hosted zone in R53, you myst set bith attributes (enableDnsSupport, & enableDnsHostnames) to true
+  * if you use custom DNS domain names in a private hosted zone in R53, you myst set bith attributes (enableDnsSupport, & enableDnsHostnames) to true

 ### VPC Endpoints